-You could do some food shopping for them when you are doing your own.
+- You could do some food shopping for them when you are doing your own.

-You could support with general errands such as posting letters or putting the bins out.
+- You could support with general errands such as posting letters or putting the bins out.

 How to do this safely

-Try to limit the amount of time you spend outside of your home by picking up essential items for others only when you do your regular shop.
+- Try to limit the amount of time you spend outside of your home by picking up essential items for others only when you do your regular shop.

-You should not physically visit people who are self-isolating as this would put you at risk of infection, or risk spreading it to others.
+- You should not physically visit people who are self-isolating as this would put you at risk of infection, or risk spreading it to others.
 This means you shouldn’t enter their house or go on a car journey with them.

-Leave any shopping or other messages on the doorstep, but make sure that they have been collected before leaving.
+- Leave any shopping or other messages on the doorstep, but make sure that they have been collected before leaving.

-Remember to wash your hands regularly with soap and warm water for at least 20 seconds.
+- Remember to wash your hands regularly with soap and warm water for at least 20 seconds.

-Be aware that if you are helping someone you don’t know personally, they may not want to share personal details with you like phone numbers.
+- Be aware that if you are helping someone you don’t know personally, they may not want to share personal details with you - like phone numbers.

-You should also warn those you are helping not to let strangers into their home – and not to give strangers money under any circumstances.
+- You should also warn those you are helping not to let strangers into their home – and not to give strangers money under any circumstances.

 Providing emotional support

-You personally can help with regular calls, text messages and contact via social media.
+- With regular calls, text messages and contact via social media.

-You can also help by talking people through the setup for video calls so they can connect with their friends and family remotely.
+- By talking people through the setup for video calls so they can connect with their friends and family remotely.

-Swap suggestions about how to keep busy.
-If people are well enough; encourage them to do some light exercise and keep active around the home, perhaps by using an online exercise class.
+- Swap suggestions about how to keep busy.
+If people are well enough, encourage them to do some light exercise and keep active around the home, perhaps by using an online exercise class.